Miles Edgeworth: Other media

 Miles Edgeworth makes a brief cameo in She-Hulk's ending cutscene in Ultimate Marvel vs. Capcom 3, in which Phoenix Wright is a playable character.

+Edgeworth makes a cameo appearance in the post-credits scene of 2012's Professor Layton vs. Phoenix Wright: Ace Attorney.

 In September 2024, Edgeworth's outfit and hairstyle were added to Among Us as a free cosmetic item.
 The update corresponded with the release of Ace Attorney Investigations Collection.

 In May 2025, Edgeworth made a brief cameo in a Minnie the Minx comic published in The Beano, cross-examining a cat (who only responds "Meow.") as to its whereabouts.

 Concept and creation

 According to game designer Shu Takumi, Edgeworth was difficult to develop as a character compared to protagonist Phoenix Wright.
 Edgeworth's character came together once Takumi decided he would be rich.
 In the original game, Takumi designed Edgeworth to be an unlikable and tragic character.
 This is seen in Manfred von Karma raising Edgeworth to be a prosecutor and then prosecuting him for murder, just to have his revenge against Edgeworth's father.

 In Edgeworth's original design, he was going to be a 36-year-old veteran prosecutor, but the staff decided that was not interesting enough as a rival.
 When Shu Takumi saw the second version of the character, he decided to create the backstory between him and Wright.
-The design team gave him a jabot to make a distinct silhouette but did not finalize that addition until finalizing von Karma's design.
+The design team gave him a cravat to make a distinct silhouette but did not finalize that addition until finalizing von Karma's design.
 He worked with yaoi character designer Kumiko Suekane to make the relationship between Phoenix and Edgeworth more interesting, with Suekane being responsible for helping develop certain personality traits of both characters.
 Tatsurō Iwamoto designed early versions of the elder Miles and a mentor man, and was quite sad when they went away.
 He wanted to re-use them somewhere in the game, so he reworked that old Miles a bit and he became Manfred von Karma from the first game.
 The same design was used for the judge.
 Atsushi Inaba was shocked over seeing them.